-- 1.1 This award is the Stevedoring Industry Award 20XX. - 1.2 This modern award commenced operation on 1 January 2010.
-The terms of the award have been varied since that date. - 1.3 A variation to this award does not affect any right, privilege, obligation or liability that a person acquired, accrued or incurred under the award as it existed prior to that variation.
+- 1.1 This award is the Stevedoring Industry Award 2015. - 1.2 This modern award, as varied, commenced operation on 1 January 2010. - 1.3 A variation to this award does not affect any right, privilege, obligation or liability that a person acquired, accrued or incurred under the award as it existed prior to that variation. - 1.4 Schedule G-Definitions sets out definitions that apply in this award. - 1.5 Neither the making of this award nor the operation of any transitional arrangements is intended to result in a reduction in the take-home pay of employees covered by the award.
+On application by or on behalf of an employee who suffers a reduction in take-home pay as a result of the making of this award or the operation of any transitional arrangements, the Fair Work Commission may make any order it considers appropriate to remedy the situation.

-2. Definitions

-In this award, unless the contrary intention appears: